 Effect control points are in layer space for layers that are not continuously rasterized and for which transformations are not collapsed.
 If a layer is continuously rasterized or has collapsed transformations, then effect control points are in composition space.
-(See Coordinate systems: composition space and layer space and Render order and collapsing transformations.)
+Learn more about coordinate systems: composition space and layer space and render order and collapsing transformations.

-Vector layers (including shape layers and text layers) are always continuously rasterized, so their effect control points are always in composition space.
-(See Continuously rasterize a layer containing vector graphics.)
+Vector layers (including shape and text layers) are aontinuously rasterized, so their effect control points are always in composition space.
+Learn more about continuously rasterize a layer containing vector graphics.

 Null object layers, solid-color layers, and other layers based on source footage items by default have effect control points in layer space.